Laila El Tawil

-Good meeting notes are crucial for maximizing the impact of any meeting.
-However, many team leaders struggle with getting good notes from a meeting—to the point where many simply decide to record their meetings and play back the audio (which is slow) or have a transcription service create their meeting notes for them (which can be expensive and takes a long time to complete).
+Taking meeting notes is crucial for maximizing the impact of any meeting.
+However, many team leaders struggle with taking meeting notes that are good enough—to the point where many simply decide to record their meetings and play back the audio (which is slow) or have a transcription service create their meeting notes for them (which can be expensive and takes a long time to complete).

 Knowing how to take meeting notes that are valuable to the whole team is important for maximizing the impact of team meetings—and a crucial meeting management skill in general.
 Why are meeting notes so important?
 What meeting notes format should you use?
 And, what other best practices for meetings should you keep in mind?

-Meeting notes/minutes are a crucial tool for teams because they can be used to:
+Meeting notes/minutes are a crucial tool for teams because they can help you do the following.

 Team meetings are a great opportunity for team members to share their ideas and insights.
 Well-made meeting notes help capture these ideas so they can be given the attention they deserve.
 This helps to demonstrate that employee input is both heard and taken into account—which can increase trust and employee engagement.